Rejean-McCormick/SemantiK_Architect/docs/FRONTEND_API.md

 generate(lang=lang, frame=event, options=options, debug=debug)
 ```

 > **Status:** The function exists and routes through `generate`, but there is currently **no concrete event engine**.
-Until the event pipeline is implemented, you should expect empty strings / placeholder behavior for `EventFrame` inputs.
+Until the event and other non-biography pipelines are implemented, you should expect empty strings / placeholder behavior for those frame families.

+As additional frame families become available (e.g. relational frames, timeline frames), more specialized helpers may be added, but the generic `generate` entry point will remain the primary and stable interface.

 ---